ME3Tweaks/LegendaryExplorer/README.md

 # ME3Explorer
-Modding Toolset for Mass Effect 1 - 3

 ME3Explorer is a fan-made modding toolkit primarily for Mass Effect 3 on the PC.
 It has limited support for both Mass Effect and Mass Effect 2.